 - Integrate MTE Technology

 Eclypses MTE technology is an application-level technology specifically designed to secure application data before it hits the operating system, the network, or the transport layer.
-The patented use of FIPS 140-3 validated cryptographic modules allows businesses to control their application data without the reliance on uncontrolled and vulnerable systems.
+The patented use of Eclypses cryptographic modules allows businesses to control their application data without reliance on uncontrolled and vulnerable systems.
 In addition, MTE includes endpoint verification, key management, and unique protection to most man-in-the-middle attacks using toolkits specifically designed for the use case.

 There is an unspoken awareness of the lack of cyber protection, and for so many companies it has become accepted as an unfixable problem.
 Even as cyber attacks grow in complexity, cyber security options do as well.
 Organizations cannot resign themselves to simply reacting to attacks after they happen.
 With so many proactive security measures being implemented every day, companies need to take advantage of these approaches and become prepared for the future.
 “Good enough” security no longer works, and it will continue to become more dangerous to believe it does as the global and technological climates change.